Sri Lanka ETA/Visa Policy

 Sri Lanka ETA (Electronic Travel Authorization): Requirements and Application Process

-The Sri Lanka ETA (Electronic Travel Authorization) is an online visa that allows eligible foreign nationals to enter Sri Lanka for short stays.
+The Sri Lanka ETA (Electronic Travel Authorization) is an online visa allowing eligible foreign nationals to stay in Sri Lanka.
 Here are the requirements and application process for Sri Lanka ETA:

 Requirements: